 Finally, given that this essay is being asked as part of your interview, assume that whatever you write about you may need to elaborate on in detail in the interviews.
 I could be wrong about this, but until I read something from MIT admissions indicating otherwise or subsequently get interview reports from my clients or elsewhere indicating otherwise, I assuming that this essay is a part of the interview process.
 Therefore only write about a topic that you will be comfortable discussing in detail.

-Best of luck with your application.
+Best of luck with your application to the Class of 2019!
 If you do get to write on the interview invite essay, be sure to read my post on interviewing at MIT Sloan.